 Voter ID at polling stations

-From May 2023, electors will be required to show photographic ID when voting at polling stations.
+From May 2023, you'll need to show photographic ID when voting at polling stations.

 Proxy voters will need to show their own photographic ID and not that of the elector they are voting on behalf of.